pluralsight/guides/how-to-publish-our-calculator-application-to-the-apple-s-app-store-and-google-s-play-store/article.md

 If you're not using Push Notifications then you don't have to worry, as stated in the [official Ionic framework forum](http://forum.ionicframework.com/t/missing-push-notification-entitlement/5436/20).

 ### Finishing the app list process
 Now you should head back to the [iTunes Connect portal](https://itunesconnect.apple.com) and login.
-Next, click on the `Pricing and Availability` on the left hand side under `APP STORE INFORMATION.
+Next, click on the `Pricing and Availability` on the left hand side under `APP STORE INFORMATION`.
 Basically, all that I've set here is the price 0 (Free) as you can see on the image below:

 ![](http://i.imgur.com/qEDWaZG.png)